-There are many lovely spots for a wedding ceremony in Central Park.
-Some of the more popular places that we recommend for weddings are discussed in more detail below.
-For inspiration we also have pictures from previous weddings in Central Park on our Facebook page.
+There are so many beautiful locations for your wedding ceremony in Central Park.
+Some of the more popular spots for weddings are discussed in detail below.

-Each location has a guest limit specific to its size and area.
-The locations have varying degrees of privacy.
-Some have nicer views than others.
-Some may be more difficult to get to for the elderly or disabled.
+Each location in Central Park has a guest limit specific to its size and area.
+They all have varying degrees of privacy, some offer more spectacular views than others, some are more accessible than others, some have seating, some don’t.
 You will want to take all these factors into account when choosing your location, and of course, which ones you find more beautiful.
 Keep in mind that you will be able to take photographs at many of these locations, not just the one you hold the ceremony in.
-Click the links to read about each area, and send us an email for more information if you need to.
+Click the links to read about each area, and send me an email for more information if you need to.

-We can discuss your desires and provide you with descriptions of any of these locations, or many other locations not listed here.
+We can discuss your needs and provide you with more in-depth descriptions of any of these locations, or other locations not listed here.
 We can also help you to plan a weddings in another public park in New York, as well as some indoor locations.

 For a detailed consultation and to discuss locations in more detail (non-binding and free of charge), please send us an email.